Tianwan Nuclear Power Plant (NPP), also referred to as Jiangsu Nuclear Power Station or Lianyungang NPP, is located on the…

 San Lorenzo power project ownership

-The San Lorenzo Project was commissioned by the First Gas Power Corporation (FGP Corp), which is owned by First Gas Holding Corporation (FGHC), BG plc, and Lopez, Inc. First Gas Holding Corporation has a 41.6% stake in FGP Corp; BG plc has a 23.4% stake and the remaining 35% stake belongs to Lopez, Inc.
+The San Lorenzo Project was commissioned by the First Gas Power Corporation (FGP Corp), which is owned by First Gas Holding Corporation (FGHC), BG plc, and Lopez Inc. First Gas Holding Corporation has a 41.6% stake in FGP Corp, while BG plc has a 23.4% stake and the remaining 35% stake belongs to Lopez Inc.

 The San Lorenzo project played a critical role in establishing the Philippine natural gas industry.
 It is a beneficiary of the country’s first natural gas production facility, in Palawan (developed by Shell).